☐ A Specific Goal

 ☐ Interview Preparation

 Are you ready for a phone screening?
 The minute you’ve submitted a resume or begun networking you’ve opened yourself to the possibility of a phone call that is basically a surprise interview.
 If you’re successful in that, more interviews follow.
 Start preparing for interviews sooner rather than later.
 My free five-lesson eCourse is a good way to start.
+And make sure you’re ready to ace a video interview.

 Is all of this really necessary?